JaredXie/Early-Childhood-Teacher-Library/README.md

 Our library only collect those for [toddlers](./Toddler.md) (1-2year old) and [kinders](./Kinder.md) (3-5).

 ## Description of the files in the repository

-I intend to make this repository into a useful webpage that has a better visual effect. **index.md** is the home page of my GitHub page website. **mkdocs.yml** is the configuration file that automatically sets up the webpage based on the existing Jekyll theme styles.
+I intend to make this repository into a useful webpage that has a better nevigation, well... not at the state of a good look.

+### The 'root' folder

+**mkdocs.yml** is the configuration file that automatically sets up the webpage based on the existing Mkdocs Material theme.
+The 'nev' panel of the code controls the webpage nevigation and its content is linked to 'docs' folder.

 The original documents of the repository are **Kinder.md** and **Toddler.md**, which contain the main text of my library (repository).

+### The 'docs' folder
+The 'docs' folder sets up our webpage navigation, which includes **Kinder/index.md** and **Toddler/index.md** and will be continuously updated.